flyingunicorn-55/GitHub-for-Collaboration/README.md

 It is widely used in mathematics, computer science, and nature, appearing in everything from the arrangement of leaves on a stem to the spirals of galaxies.

 This project includes a Python script that allows users to generate the Fibonacci sequence up to a specified number of terms.
 The script demonstrates both recursion and iteration, providing an educational approach to understanding this famous sequence.

+Try it out by running the script and exploring how the Fibonacci numbers grow!